FrancescFe/api-pokemon/README.md

 The current `create` method of `PokemonRestController.java` not only insert new Pokemon into DB but also overwrites exiting data (if you choose an existing `id` for `RequestBody`).
 An improvement could be to assess whether data already exists and not to allow the insert if it exists.

 ### Implement unit testing
-The endpoints and methods have been tested via debug and manually so an improvement could be implement unit tests.
+The endpoints and methods have been tested via debug and manually so an improvement could be implementing unit tests.
 For example, using JUnit 5.

 # Wefox Java Challenge

->Finally, I have kept the original challenge statement here:
+>Finally, I have kept the original challenge statement below, and I post some images and code to show my results:

 - This is a Spring Boot Application with all needed dependencies included in the POM file.
 - Feel free to change the project architecture or any relevant configuration.